 He walked me to a jewelry store and looked at earrings under a locked glass case while I pretended to look at men's watches and checked if anyone noticed us.
 My Mall trip had taken an unexpected veer.
 I became nervous and tried to think of an excuse to leave before things went too far.
-I had never flirted this far.
+I had never flirted this far afield.
 It was too close to the edge.
 His voice, however, kept me by his side.
 I was falling.

-"Eleanor, you're not a turtle, please stand tall so I can enjoy the beauty of your neck."
+"Elizabeth, you're not a turtle, please stand tall so I can enjoy the beauty of your neck."